matthewcn56/how-many-bobas-could-matt-have-bought-with-the-money-he-spent-on-domains/README.md

 yarn
 ```

-which will also automatically install our husky dependency
+which will also automatically install our husky dependency.

 ### Development Scripts:
-Our husky hook will automatically format all of your staged changes, but you can do it manually for all html,css,js files with
+Our husky hook will automatically format all of your staged changes, but you can do it manually for all html, css, and js files with

 ```sh
 yarn format